shaft49/notes/lld/README.md

 ## Design Patterns

-- A general repeatable solutionto a commonly occurring problem in software design.
+- A general repeatable solution to a commonly occurring problem in software design.

 ### Factory Design Principle